globocom/secDevLabs/owasp-top10-2016-mobile/m2/cool_games/README.md

 flutter doctor --android-licenses
 ```

+**Note 2**: If you're experiencing Android API version issues, we suggest you to download the recommended API version for this app, which is 29.
+We've put together a tutorial to help with that, just click [here][API-Version-Issue]!

 ## Get to know the app 📝

 To properly understand how this application works, you can follow these simple steps: